Yuk Sung, Chinese Lettuce Wraps. Inside each lettuce leaf is a little pile of treasures! A great dish to serve as a starter or at parties.

 2. Finely chop (matchstick width cubes) carrot, garlic, ginger, mushrooms and water chestnuts.

-4. Iceberg lettuce – cut the stalk off and then to remove the leaves without damaging, run upside down under a cold tap and gently tease the leaves apart.
+4. Iceberg lettuce - cut the stalk off and then to remove the leaves without damaging them, run them upside down under a cold tap and gently tease the leaves apart.
 They will come away easier.